8itCat/Discord-Sur/README.md

+# IMPORTANT: Due to the 5th anniversary Discord UI update on May 15th, 2021, this theme is now broken.

 # Discord-Sur
 A (not quite) beautiful theme for Discord!
 Thanks to PlusInsta for the original theme that I will be modifying!